 The easiest way to lower your blood glucose and insulin resistance is by a low carb diet.
 It doesn’t need to be a ketogenic diet (almost 0 carbs, where you go into ketosis) but you should keep your carbs as low as you can without feeling uncomfortable.

 Once your physical fitness, strength and body fat improves you can start slowly increasing your carbs if you feel like you are stalling in your workouts.

-On a low carb diet fat will be your main source of energy.
-This should come from healthy sources like fatty fish, nuts, avocados and olive oil.
-Egg yolks are fine on moderate amounts and the cholesterol in them is actually beneficial.
+On a low carb diet, fat will be your main source of energy.
+This should come from healthy sources like fatty fish, nuts, avocados, and olive oil.
+Egg yolks are fine in moderate amounts and the cholesterol in them is actually beneficial.

 Dairy fat and red meat should be avoided as the research does show a high correlation with cardiovascular disease even though there are self-proclaimed experts out there that claim otherwise.
 I wouldn’t risk it.

-If you just want to eye ball it, you have a lot greater chance of failing.
-My best tip in that case is to eat the same meals every day and use same size plates every time and to weigh yourself every week.
+If you just want to eyeball it, you have a lot greater chance of failing.
+My best tip, in that case, is to eat the same meals every day and use the same size plates every time and to weigh yourself every week.
 This way you can adjust the amounts you put on your plate according to your weight change.
-Beware that your weight won’t fall in straight line but it will fluctuate.
+Beware that your weight won’t fall in a straight line but it will fluctuate.

 Look for the trend, and don’t panic from small increases or if it stays the same for a few weeks.
 We are not machines and this is normal.

 If you want a clear program for fat loss, check out my recommendation for the best weight loss program for seniors.